OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 Developing apps for Microsoft Teams requires preparation for both the Office 365 tenant and the development workstation.

 For the Office 365 Tenant, the setup steps are detailed on the [Get started developing apps for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started).
 Note that while the getting started page indicates that the Public Developer Preview is optional, this lab includes steps that are not possible unless the preview is enabled.
+Information about the Developer Preview program and participation instructions are detailed on the [What is the Developer Preview for Microsoft Teams? page](https://docs.microsoft.com/en-us/microsoftteams/platform/resources/dev-preview/developer-preview-intro).

 ### Administrator credentials to tenant